KingsleydotDev/CS2-Charm-On-Weapon-Finder/README.md

 # Kingsley Charm On Weapon Finder

 ## Description
-This is a Python-based GUI application that searches the Steam Community Market for specific weapon listings that contain the Kingsley charm.
+This is a Python-based GUI application that searches the Steam Community Market for specific weapon listings that have a charm attached.
 The program automates the search process using Selenium and sends notifications via a Discord webhook.

 ## Features
 - GUI built with Tkinter for easy user interaction.